Sunday, 24 December 2006

 Sunday, 11 June 2006

 We were in a rural area.
-It was a refugee camp and I was there with a delegation of United Nation High Commission for Refugees (UNHCR).
+It was a refugee camp in Kenya and I was there with a delegation of the United Nation High Commission for Refugees (UNHCR).
 We were looking at issues related to persons with disability in the refugee camps and before that visit, I had already been to some other refugee camps in Africa.

 The road leading to the refugee camp, left the city to meander through fields dotted with small huts.
 Thin and dirty children in tattered clothes occasionally stood by the roadside to look at our big UN vehicles passing.

 If outside was poverty, inside the refugee camp seemed like the land of plenty.
-There were lot of international non-governmental organisations (NGOs) with lot of expatriate staff.
+There were a lot of international non-governmental organisations (NGOs) with a lot of expatriate staff.
 In the health centre, their was plenty of staff and no medicines seemed to be lacking.
 I had a long conversation with an Australian speech therapist working with children who had speaking difficulties, asking her about the general conditions inside the camp and the different services available there.

 "What about the local people living outside the camp?"
 I had asked.
-Persons outside had looked malnourished and without any services, left to fend for themself in an isolated remote area.
+Persons outside the refugee camp had looked malnourished and without any services, left to fend for themself in an isolated remote area.
 "No, we can't provide any services to the locals", I was told.
 It was because of policy decision by government here.
 UNHCR staff and international staff were responsible only for the refugee camp and they were prohibited from having any kind of interaction with the local population.

 But international NGOs could have started separate projects for the surrounding countryside, I had insisted.Isn't it terrible to pass in front of those huts everyday and see them so poor and so vulnerable?
 There are only funds for emergency, no one gives money for ordinary poverty, they said.